Define attributes

 - A name that describes the attribute

-- Which event schema or event specification to calculate it from
+- Optionally, which event schema or event specification to calculate it from (leave empty to include all events)

 - What property in the schema to consider for the calculation